libssh2/libssh2/src/HACKING-CRYPTO.md

                      const unsigned char *input, size_t input_len);
 ```
 Continue computation of hash on `input_len` bytes at `input` using context
-ctx.
+`ctx`.
 May be provided as a macro.
 Must return 1 for success and 0 for failure.

 ```c